jbearce/new-site/readme.md

 - Incredible one elment hamburger-style menu icon with great animations and no images
 - Awesome slide-out mobile menu, with beautiful animations
 - Integration with [Swiper](https://github.com/nolimits4web/swiper/)
-- Pull to open the menu with [Snap.js](https://github.com/jakiestfu/Snap.js/)

 Planned
 -------